 French police are keeping secret lists of Roma and other travelling minorities in breach of laws on ethnic profiling, lawyers for rights groups alleged in a formal complaint seen by AFP on Thursday.

-The allegation of the secret list of ethnic minorities from travelling communities, also reported on Thursday by the newspaper Le Monde, comes after the government drew international criticism this summer for stepping up expulsions of Roma.
+The allegation of the secret list of "ethnic minorities" from travelling communities, also reported on Thursday by the newspaper Le Monde, comes after the government drew international criticism this summer for stepping up deportations of Roma.

 The complaint cites what it calls "illegal" and "undeclared" documents held by the Central Office for the Fight Against Itinerant Delinquency (OCLDI), a state body run by gendarmes, France's paramilitary police.

 According to the text of the complaint lodged by the groups, the office compiled documents that aimed to "make a genealogy of Gypsy families."